yasminbtrsy/Group-C-Halal-Food-Finder-Nutrition-Guide/README.md

 ---

 ### Introduction
 The Halal Food Finder and Nutrition Guide is a comprehensive web application designed to cater to the growing demand for halal-certified food options and nutrition-focused meal planning.
-This platform bridges the gap between modern dietary needs and Islamic principles, offering users a centralized hub for discovering halal restaurants, verifying halal food products, accessing nutritional information, and exploring meal planning and recipes.
+This platform bridges the gap between modern dietary needs and Islamic principles, offering users a centralized hub for discovering halal restaurants, verifying halal food products, accessing nutritional information, and planning your meals.

 With features like location-based halal restaurant search, and Sunnah-inspired dietary tips and hadith, the application is tailored to support a halal, healthy, and balanced lifestyle.
 Users can track their nutritional intake, plan meals, and share their favorite halal recipes, fostering a sense of community and collaboration.